HANDS ACROSS THE SEA

 PETER: That world trip was a grave mistake --

-PIGGIE: Who can I get that's celebrated -- to give them a thrill?
+PIGGIE: Who can I get that's celebrated -- to give

 PETER: Why do they have to have a thrill?